DETAILED ACTION

 Abbitt teaches methods of expressing polynucleotides in a plant by introducing recombinant polynucleotides comprising a regulatory element comprising a fragment or variant of the ubi promoters of Abbitt SEQ ID NO: 1-6, wherein the heterologous polynucleotide of interest encodes a gene product involved in organ development, stem cell development, cell growth stimulation, organogenesis, somatic embryogenesis initiation, and development of the apical meristem, or wherein the gene product confers herbicide tolerance, or is an endogenous gene of the plant (paragraphs [0017-0018]).
 Abbitt teaches that Bacillus thuringiensis proteins are one example of insect resistance genes that can be used with the regulatory sequences (paragraphs [0068-0070]).

 Before the effective filing date of the instant application, it would have been obvious to one of ordinary skill in the art to modify the chickpea transformation method of Chakraborty to transform a monocot such as maize, as taught by Abbitt.
 One of ordinary skill in the art would have been motivated to transform a maize plant with a Bt gene such as cry1Ac to provide insect resistance.
 One of ordinary skill in the art would have had reasonable expectation of success to substitute one ubiquitin promoter for another, because ubiquitin promoters were known as constitutive promoters suitable for expression of transgenes.
-Thus, a monocot plant stably transformed with the DNA construct comprising the Cicer arietinum promoter reads on the monocotyledon plant cell of instant claim 11 and the method of increasing expression of a heterologous polynucleotide of instant claim 18.
+Thus, a monocot plant stably transformed with the DNA construct comprising the Cicer arietinum promoter reads on the monocotyledon plant cell of instant claim 11, the heterologous cell of claim 8, and the method of increasing expression of a heterologous polynucleotide of instant claim 18.

 Before the filing date of the instant application, it would have been obvious to one of ordinary skill in the art to modify the Cicer arietinum ubi promoter taught by NCBI reference NW_004515387.1 to also comprise heterologous polynucleotide sequence comprising regulatory element regions of other promoter regions, as taught by Abbitt.
 One of ordinary skill in the art would have been motivated to do so in order to strengthen or modify the expression pattern of the promoter.
 One of ordinary skill in the art would have had reasonable expectation of success, because Abbitt created such chimeric synthetic promoters using ubi promoters from sorghum and foxtail millet.
-Thus, instant claim 4 to the regulatory element polynucleotide further comprising a heterologous polynucleotide is obvious.
+Thus, instant claim 4 requiring the regulatory element polynucleotide further comprising a heterologous polynucleotide is obvious.

 Before the filing date of the instant application, it would have been obvious to one of ordinary skill in the art to substitute an herbicide tolerance gene, a gene encoding a product involved in organ development, or an endogenous polynucleotide sequence encoding a polypeptide involved in abiotic stress tolerance for the cry1Ac insect resistance gene in the method taught by Chakraborty.
 One of ordinary skill in the art would have been motivated to do so, because Abbitt suggests that such genes would appropriate to place under regulatory control of a ubi promoter and that ubi promoters provide constitutive expression of transgenes.
 One of ordinary skill in the art would have had reasonable expectation of success, because ubiquitin promoters were known to serve as regulatory elements for constitutive expression of heterologous nucleotide sequences of interest.
 Thus, a DNA construct comprising the regulatory element polynucleotide operably linked to a gene capable of providing herbicide resistance (instant claim 6) and a method for expressing a heterologous polynucleotide encoding a gene product involved in organ development, stem cell development, cell growth stimulation, organogenesis, somatic embryogenesis initiation, and development of the apical meristem, a gene product that confers herbicide tolerance, or an endogenous gene of the plant (instant claims 14-16) are obvious.